wnm/sitemaps/README.md

 Discover, retrieve and parse XML sitemaps, according to the spec at [sitemaps.org](http://sitemaps.org).

+## TODO

+* discovery
+* sorting by last modified, or priority
+* filtering by last modified

 ## Installation

 Add this line to your application's Gemfile: